kurianvijay/QA_profile/README.md

 Currently working on testing a new feature for GIC World Ltd (an ERP client) range of solutions, a new inventory management system.
 • Involved in building automation framework from scratch with Selenium WebDriver POM framework in Java.

 • Responsible for API testing using POSTMAN

 • Defect triaging and working closely with 3rd parties, development team, Business analyst and solution architects.

 • Experience in writing, Test Scenarios, Test Cases, Test Scripts, Test metrics, test execution reports, estimations and writing basic queries for backed testing (SQL).

 • Experience in UAT, Functional Testing, End 2 End Testing, System Testing, Black Box Testing, Re-testing and Regression Testing.

 • Demonstrable mobile testing experience with iOS and Android operating systems.

-• Responsible for performing Cross Browser Testing using Selenium WebDriver
+• Responsible for performing Cross Browser Testing using Selenium WebDriver.

 • Working as part of a scrum team in an agile environment and regularly communicate with team members.
 This enables better understanding of the developed functionality and improves the testing quality of the product.

-• Ability to work closely with developers in reproducing and isolating problems and coordinate with developers to communicate test results and resolve defects
+• Ability to work closely with developers in reproducing and isolating problems and coordinate with developers to communicate test results and resolve defects.

 • Good understanding of defect and maintenance process, raising defects, analysing logged defects, assigning, tracking to closure, documenting cause of defect and reporting.

 • Documenting test results, bug reporting and verifying traceability matrix.
 A clear ability to strengthen organisational processes, collate, assess and report on management data, deliver against an organisational plan and assist with steering a company to realise its strategic objectives.

 **[Digitech London Ltd](https://www.webdigi.co.uk/)** (January 2020 &mdash; June 2020)